Charitable Bequests—A Gift in Your Will

 Gifts of Stock

-Gifts of long term, highly appreciated securities are the most common type of outright property gift.
+Gifts of long-term, highly appreciated securities are the most common type of outright property gift.
 Donors typically give individual stocks, but bonds or mutual fund shares are also attractive gift options.
-Outright gifts of securities can be made quickly- and these gifts let you do more with your gift because of the very attractive tax benefits.
+Outright gifts of securities can be made quickly, and these gifts let you have a bigger impact thanks to the tax advantages.

 A charitable gift of appreciated securities held long term is not considered a sale and does not generate any capital gains tax, no matter the amount of the gain.
 To encourage gifts of appreciated property, Congress provides a valuable tax incentive—a charitable income tax deduction for the full fair market value of the securities (including the gain) for itemizers.